-- Have a field of regard of 180 degrees - Be able to look ahead in direction of flight - Be able to sense color red, green or blue, and signal back to pilot/operator - Be able to determine optimal time to drop payload
+• Have a field of regard of 180 degrees

+- Be able to look ahead in direction of flight - Be able to have a system that is able to read a QR code.
+The complete system does not need to be attached to the multirotor. - Be able to determine optimal height and timing to read QR code (or take a photo of the code) or drop payload